Isoniazid and Rifampicin combination for latent tuberculosis

 What if my child is sick (vomits)?

-- If your child is sick less than 30 minutes after having a dose of isoniazid or rifampicin, give them the same dose again.
+- If your child is sick less than 30 minutes after having a dose of Isoniazid and Rifampicin, give them the same dose again.

-- If your child is sick more than 30 minutes after having a dose of isoniazid or rifampicin, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Isoniazid and Rifampicin, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?

-Never give a double dose of isoniazid or rifampicin.
+Never give a double dose of Isoniazid and Rifampicin.

 What if I give too much?

-If you think you may have given your child too much isoniazid or rifampicin, contact your doctor, TB nurse or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+If you think you may have given your child too much Isoniazid and Rifampicin, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
+Have the medicine container or packaging with you, even if it is empty.
+This will be useful to the doctor.

 If your child develops any of the following, take them to your doctor or hospital straight away: